Wondershare Repairit

 At first glance, your camera may work perfectly, getting all the shots and filming your journey.
 However, when you try to replay the video, you encounter a black screen or a frozen image.
 Being unable to play your videos may be stressful, but you can quickly fix this issue.

 Broken videos usually appear due to corruption or file damage.
 They may be choppy or frozen when you try to play them.
-If you have such an issue, you can try using a third-party software solution, such as Repairit, to give your videos a new life.
+If you have such an issue, you can try using a third-party software solution, such as Wondershare Repairit Video Repair, to give your videos a new life.

 This program is designed to help you fix any issues you may have with your media, whether video, audio, or photo files – Wondershare Repairit is here to help.
 The best thing about this program is that you can fix files of any format and even repair multiple videos simultaneously.